PAXECT-Interface/paxect-selftune-plugin/README.md

 ## Overview

-The **PAXECT SelfTune Plugin** is an enterprise-ready, open-source solution designed for performance tuning, automation, and local observability.
+The **PAXECT SelfTune ** is an enterprise-ready, open-source solution designed for performance tuning, automation, and local observability.
 It operates fully offline — combining precision control and runtime learning for adaptive optimization across diverse environments.

 > **Key features**